Smart grid in China: Other Deployments

-According to the Chinese authorities a strong and robust smart grid market would total $20 billion annually by 2015.
-Rolling out Ultra-High Voltage (UHV) transmission systems would account for more than 60% of that market, while smart meters and wind power connectivity could reach $2 billion and $800 million annually respectively.
+In the lead-up to 2015, Chinese regulatory agencies projected the domestic smart grid market to reach $20 billion annually.
+Under these estimates, ultra-high voltage (UHV) transmission systems were expected to constitute over 60% of the market sector, with smart meters and wind power integration projected at $2 billion and $800 million annually, respectively.

 SGCC has implemented these smart grid technologies in areas such as Liangjiang, with the project there passing inspection in Q3 of 2014.
 It currently comprises one 220 kV substation and seven 110 kV substations.
 SGCC also launched the first UHV power grid in Tianjin in November 2014.
 The project calls for 290 transmission towers to be built, with 22 of those already constructed.
 Tianjin currently imports 20 percent of its electricity, and this project will increase that total to 30 percent with an estimated additional capacity of 5 million KW.
 Tianjin's maximum voltage will also double, from 500 kV to 1000 kV, all while reducing coal consumption by 9 million tons, as well as reducing carbon dioxide, sulfur dioxide, and nitrous oxide emissions.

 In March 2014, the National Grid Corporation of the Philippines (NGCP) approached SGCC for a technical partnership and expertise to help the Philippines in their smart grid pilot project in Antipolo.